scred47/pleezer/README.md

 ## Usage

-**Important:** A paid Deezer subscription is required to use pleezer.
-The player will not appear as an available device in the Deezer app if you're using a Deezer Free account.

 **pleezer** acts as a remote playback device that can be controlled from the Deezer mobile app using [Deezer Connect](https://support.deezer.com/hc/en-gb/articles/5449309457949-Deezer-Connect).
 Note that Deezer Connect only works *from* mobile devices - you cannot control **pleezer** from desktop apps or the web player.

 Following the official Deezer Connect instructions, here's how to control **pleezer** from your mobile device: